intel/pepc/docs/misc-uncore-elc.md

 falls back to 'tpmi'.

 The 'sysfs' mechanism uses the Linux 'sysfs' interface to read and write uncore properties.
-For example, the '--elc-low-zone-min-freq' option corresponds to the following 'sysfs' path:
+For example, the `--elc-low-zone-min-freq` option corresponds to the following 'sysfs' path:
-'/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_floor_freq_khz'.
+`/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_floor_freq_khz`.

-When users specify package and die numbers using the '--packages' and '--dies' options, `pepc` automatically maps them to the corresponding uncore frequency domain number ("<NUMBER>") in the 'sysfs' path.
+When users specify package and die numbers using the `--packages` and `--dies` options, `pepc` automatically maps them to the corresponding uncore frequency domain number in the 'sysfs' path.

 The 'tpmi' mechanism utilizes TPMI (Topology Aware Register and PM Capsule Interface), a hardware interface to access and modify uncore properties.
 TPMI is Intel's standardized solution for exposing